 Global Service Learning at the Middle School sends all 8th-grade students for eight days in October to one of six Pacific Northwest communities where issues of economy, environment, and culture intersect.
 There is no extra cost to student families.
 Pre- and post-trip curriculum and follow-up service-learning projects on their return help students integrate their studies with their GSL experiences.
 Learn more about Middle School GSL.

-Lakeside juniors have the option to study off-campus through the programs School Year Abroad (to Spain, France, Italy, or China) and Arabic Year at King’s Academy, Jordan, as well as in different areas of the United States, like rural Vermont, coastal Maine, and Washington D.C.
+Lakeside juniors have the option to study off-campus through the programs School Year Abroad (to Spain, France, Italy, or China), Catalyst Term at African Leadership Academy, South Africa, and Arabic Year at King’s Academy, Jordan, as well as in different areas of the United States, like rural Vermont, coastal Maine, and Washington D.C.
 Learn more about study-away options.